mdcutone/psychopy-demo-plugin/README.md

 ```

 You can also build packages and use `pip` to install them or put them up on a
 public repository for others to download.
-Runing the following code will show
+Running the following code will show
 the effect of the plugin package on `Rect`:

 ```python